 Tips for making foil packets:

-- Use heavy duty foil.
+- Use heavy-duty foil.
 This works best when cooking on the grill and gives the packets stability.

 - Make sure to use large foil sheets.
 You’ll need enough space for the ingredients plus extra for folding and sealing.

 - Cut the sausage and potatoes in about the same size pieces.
-Having all the ingredients cut to similar size will ensure even cooking.
+Having all the ingredients cut to a similar size will ensure even cooking.

 - Preheat the grill, making sure the grates are hot before putting the packets on.
 If your grill cooks unevenly, then make sure to rotate the foil packets during the cooking time.

-- You can make the packets ahead of time and store in the fridge until ready to start dinner.
+- You can make the packets ahead of time and store them in the fridge until ready to start dinner.
 Take the foil packets out of the refrigerator 10 minutes prior to cooking.

 - Be careful when opening the packet.
 Steam will collect during cooking.

 - 6-8 links sausage - cut into one inch pieces